Getting started with Git

 user.name=Your Name firstname.lastname@example.org

 Let’s also set our default text editor.
-A text editor is necessary with some of your Git work and the default from Git is vim, which is a great tool, but not useful if you’re not familiar with it.
+A text editor is necessary with some of your Git work, and the default from Git is Vim, which is a text editor that is hard to learn at first.
+Therefore, we recommend setting a simpler text editor in your Git configuration for this lesson.

 $ git config --global core.editor "nano -w"